 What to Do When You Hit a Weight Loss Plateau

 Hitting a weight-loss plateau is a very common part of the journey – no matter which program you’re on.
-So why do some people blame Herba life when their weight loss stalls?
-Is it a gimmick after all?
+However, some people blame Herbalife when their weight loss stalls, raising the question of whether it is a gimmick after all or not.

 Gimmick Analysis of the Herbalife Weight Loss Program